noddde

 When an event arrives:

-1. The association function extracts the saga ID
+1. The id function from the matching on entry extracts the saga ID

 2. The framework checks if a saga instance with that ID already exists